-1 Derivative financial instruments classified as held for trading include derivatives entered into as economic hedges which are not designated as accounting hedges.
-2 Fair value hedging is applied to certain financial assets within loans and advances and certain financial liabilities within bonds and notes.
+Derivative financial instruments classified as held for trading include derivatives entered into as economic hedges which are not designated as accounting hedges.
+Fair value hedging is applied to certain financial assets within loans and advances and certain financial liabilities within debt issuances.
 The resulting fair value adjustment means that the carrying value differs from the amortised cost.